 Chichipe, Chichibe, Chichituna, Chichitun

-Synonyms of Polaskia chichipe (5): Cereus chichipe Rol.-Goss., Cereus mixtecensis J.A.Purpus, Lemaireocereus chichipe (Gosselin) Britton & Rose, Lemaireocereus mixtecensis Britton & Rose, Myrtillocactus chichipe (Rol.-Goss.)
+Synonyms of Polaskia chichipe (5) (Updated on 11-13-21 from Plants of the World Online): Cereus chichipe Rol.-Goss., Cereus mixtecensis J.A.Purpus, Lemaireocereus chichipe (Gosselin) Britton & Rose, Lemaireocereus mixtecensis Britton & Rose, Myrtillocactus chichipe (Rol.-Goss.)
 P.V.Heath (Updated 11-20-20 from Plants of the World Onlne).

 Polaskia chichipe (Rol.-Goss) Backeb. is the correct and accepted scientific name for this species of Polaskia.
 It was named and described as such by Curt Backeberg in Cactus and Succulent Journal in 1951.
 It was first named and described as Cereus chichipe by Robert Roland-Gosselin in Bulletin du Muséum d’Histoire Naturelle in 1905.

 The genus, Polaskia Backeb., was also named and described by Curt Backeberg in Blätter fur Sukkulentenkunde 1949.

-Plants of the World Online by Kew lists two accepted species in the genus Polaskia (as of 11-11-20 when I am writing this page).
-The genus is a member of the plant family Cactaceae with 144 accepted genera.
-Those numbers could change as updates are made.
+As of 11-13-21 when this page was last updated, Plants of the World Online by Kew lists two accepted species in the genus Polaskia.
+The genus is a member of the plant family Cactaceae with 146 genera.
+Those numbers could change as updates are made on POWO.

 There are several links at the bottom of the page for further reading.